Killinskillz69/Nineteen69-paystring.crypto.com-/[Spanish]-Glossary.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

+:stop_sign: **This wiki has now been deprecated.
+Please visit [ethereum.org](https://ethereum.org/es) for up-to-date information on Ethereum.** The glossary can be found at [ethereum.org/glossary](https://ethereum.org/es/glossary) :stop_sign:

 **Contents**

 - [Criptografía](#criptograf%C3%ADa)